killercup/trpl-ebook/book/hello-cargo.md

 authors = [ "Your name <you@example.com>" ]
 ```

 This file is in the [TOML][toml] format.
-Let’s let it explain itself to you:
+TOML is similar to INI, but has some
+extra goodies.
+According to the TOML docs,

 > TOML aims to be a minimal configuration file format that's easy to read due
 > to obvious semantics.
 TOML is designed to map unambiguously to a hash table.
 > TOML should be easy to parse into data structures in a wide variety of
 > languages.

-TOML is very similar to INI, but with some extra goodies.

 [toml]: https://github.com/toml-lang/toml

 Once you have this file in place, we should be ready to build!
-Try this:
+To do so, run:

 ```bash
 $ cargo build